 Specifically, Walmart will organize three separate events to help everyone save big on the "most sought-after items on 2020 holiday wish lists", the first of which is scheduled to kick off on November 4 at 7 p.m.
 ET and include everything from toys to "electronics and home products."
 That sounds awfully vague, but an $88 UHD Roku TV with a 42-inch diagonal from Walmart's own onn. brand should give you a pretty good idea of what to expect from this first batch of "Black Friday" deals as far as electronics go.

-The aforementioned start date and time are only good for the retailer's online special offers, mind you, which are set to expand to brick and mortar stores on November 7 at 5 a.m. local time.
+The aforementioned start date and time are only good for the retailer's online special offers, mind you, which are set to expand to brick and mortar stores on November 7 at 5 a.m.

 The second and third sales events will similarly begin online several days before reaching physical retail locations, which means you'll get a lot more than just three opportunities to score amazing deals across a wide range of product categories and departments next month.